-- Have routines for dialogue and collaboration with the municipal medical officer and internship site regarding follow-up of students in the event of an outbreak of COVID-19, with a clear division of responsibilities.
+- Have routines for dialogue and collaboration with the municipal medical officer and/ or internship site/ hospital regarding follow-up of students in the event of an outbreak of COVID-19, with a clear division of responsibilities.

 Internship site for healthcare students

-- Establish routines for dialogue and collaboration with the municipal medical officer and the educational institution regarding follow-up of students in the event of an outbreak, as well as a clear division of responsibilities.
+- Establish routines for dialogue and collaboration with the municipal medical officer and the educational institution and internship site regarding follow-up of students in the event of an outbreak, as well as a clear division of responsibilities.